sulu/sulu-ecommerce-docs/docs/shop/products/productlist.rst

 Usage
 -----

-Products lists currently occur for:
+Currently product lists are shown at:

 * Filtered products for category navigation
 * Filtered products for live product search